GitHver/nixisotemp/assets/flakes.md

 then you need to specify the system.

 <!--
-það þarf að skoða meira hvernig er hægt að gera arch neutral pkgs of system
+það þarf að skoða meira hvernig er hægt að gera arch neutral pkgs af system
 --->

 ### Outputs